 Apple Developer Program membership is required to request, download, and use signing certificates issued by Apple.
 You must also be the Team Agent or an admin of your development team to request distribution certificates used for submitting apps to the App Store or Mac App Store.
 For more information on how to use signing certificates, review the App Distribution Guide.

-In most cases, Xcode is the preferred method to request and install digital certificates for iOS and OS X. However, to request certificates for the Apple Push Notification service, Passbook, Mobile Device Management (MDM), and Safari extensions, you will need to request and download them from your developer account in Member Center.
+In most cases, Xcode is the preferred method to request and install digital certificates for iOS and OS X. However, to request certificates for the Apple Push Notification service, Passbook, Mobile Device Management (MDM), and Safari extensions, you will need to request and download them from the Certificates, Identifiers & Profiles section of Member Center.

 Apple Push Notification Service CertificateYou can no longer send push notifications to your app.

 Pass Type ID Certificate (Passbook)If your certificate expires, passes that are already installed on users' devices will continue to function normally.
 However, you will no longer be able to sign new passes or send updates to existing passes.
 If your certificate has been revoked, your passes will no longer function properly.

 iOS Distribution Certificate (App Store)If your iOS Developer Program membership is valid, your existing apps on the App Store will not be affected.
 However, you will no longer be able to submit new apps or updates to the App Store.

 iOS Distribution Certificate (in-house, internal use apps)Users will no longer be able to run apps that have been signed with this certificate.
 You must distribute a new version of your app that is signed with a new certificate.

 Mac App Distribution Certificate and Mac Installer Distribution Certificate (Mac App Store)If your Mac Developer Program membership is valid, your existing apps on the Mac App Store will not be affected.
 However, you will no longer be able to submit new apps or updates to the Mac App Store.